 The aim of this study was to investigate changes in muscle strength in frail elderly patients following a hospital admission.
-Peter Hartley, a physiotherapist, who is leading the study asked for support from the panel to help design the intervention.
+Peter Hartley, a physiotherapist who is leading the study, asked for support from the CUH PPI panel to help design the intervention.

 The focus group discussion raised a number of issues around the acceptability of this type of intervention in elderly patients (over 80).
 Practical suggestions were made which changed the outcome measures from counting 10 repeats of a standing/sitting exercise to however many the patient could manage.